Thrift Savings Plan to Open Mutual Fund Window in Summer 2022

 Under the proposed rule, TSP investors must create a mutual fund window account and sign an acknowledgment of risk.

-Once you’ve done that, you can elect to transfer funds from your TSP balance to a sweep account.
+Once done, you can transfer funds from your TSP balance to a sweep account.
 Sweep accounts are high-interest money market funds that hold your money until you choose your mutual funds.

 You can’t direct automatic contributions to mutual funds or withdraw money from them.
 Your money has to be in an index fund first.
 (Remember: transfers back and forth can incur fees).